xmtp/XIPs/XIPs/xip-message-content-types.md

 ### API

 To accommodate the new content type framework, the low level `Message` encode/decode API has to work in terms of bytes instead of strings.
-The protocol level `EncodedContent` message introduced above will be represented by `EncodedContent` interface that allows bundling the content bytes with the content type metadata.
+The protocol level `EncodedContent` message introduced above will be represented by an interface that allows bundling the content bytes with the content type metadata.

 ```ts
 export type ContentTypeId = {